 Life Photo Archive is a good platform to search for millions of photographs stretching from the 1750s to present.
 Most were never published and are now available for the first time through the joint work of LIFE and Google.
 Add “source:life” to any Google image search and search only the LIFE photo archive.
 For example: computer source:life

 Milestone Documents provides a growing collection of primary sources for teachers.You’ll find material from nearly every time period and location, plus pedagogical support designed by teachers for teachers.

 The Internet History Sourcebooks Project is a collection of public domain and copy-permitted historical texts presented cleanly (without advertising or excessive layout) for educational use.

 12- Euro Docs

-For our colleagues teaching in Europe, this website feature sources on European history.
+For our colleagues teaching in Europe, this website features sources on European history.
 It offers selected transcripts, facsimiles and translations on different historical periods .

 13- History Matters

-Designed for high school and college teachers and students, History Matters serves as a gateway to web resources and offers other useful materials for teaching U.S. history
+Designed for high school, college teachers and students, History Matters serves as a gateway to web resources and offers other useful materials for teaching U.S. history.

 14- World Digital Library

 The World Digital Library (WDL) ‘makes available on the Internet, free of charge and in multilingual format, significant primary materials from countries and cultures around the world.’